-For years, the nutritional world has focused primarily on this one question as it relates to the topic of protein.
-However, we are beginning to discover that protein QUALITY is just as important as protein quantity – a concept that’s especially true when looking at reproductive health and your efforts to conceive.
+For many years, the nutritional world has focused primarily on this one question as it relates to the topic of protein.
+However, we are beginning to discover that protein QUALITY is just as important as protein quantity – a concept that’s especially true when addressing your reproductive health and overall wellness for that matter.

 Other equally important questions to understand, include: